ikt32/scripts-updates/index.md

 Please check the [detailed manual of License Generator](licgen-readme){:target="_blank"}.
 It explains what it is, how you use it, and what you can expect.

-**Important note**: At the time of writing (2026-01-20), the project is in a transitional maintenance phase while these changes are implemented.
-Steering wheel support currently is *not* accessible yet.
+**Important note**: At the time of writing (2026-01-20), the project is in a transitional phase while these changes are implemented.
+Steering wheel support currently is *not* split off from Manual Transmission yet, and still a part of it.

 Other perks of being a Patron are: